Ameba-AIoT/ameba-iot-docs/ameba/en/at_command/src/bluetooth_at_command.rst

 ~~~~~~~~~~~~~~~~~~~~
 .. code-block::

-   //Here is the callback message of start adv
+   //Here is the callback message of start advertising
    +BLEGAP:adv,<op>,<result>,<type>

 Or

 .. code-block::

-   //Here is the callback message of stop adv
+   //Here is the callback message of stop advertising
    +BLEGAP:adv,<op>,<result>,<reason>

 .. _bt_at_blegap_adv_para: